Welcome to today's edition of the Rush 24-7 podcast.

 And he looks at both these campaigns.

-He says the Obama campaign constituency is two.
+He says the Obama campaign constituency is two: blacks and guilty, elite, rich white liberals.

-The Hillary constituency is women, uneducated people, and uh one other group, but neither of the two can lay claim to the group of people that the New Deal would not have been possible without, and that is these blue-collar workers, the people that make the country work, the average American, if you will.
+But neither of the two can lay claim to the group of people that the New Deal would not have been possible without, and that is these blue-collar workers, the people that make the country work, the average American, if you will.

-The Democrats have grown so elitist they can't relate to them, and they do not relate to them any longer.
+The Democrats have grown so elitist, they can't relate to them, and they do not relate to them any longer.

-The New Deal had roots when in academia.
+The New Deal had roots in academia.

-Uh and Tucker's theory is that if they lose this election, the whole New Deal coalition may be gone forever from the Democrat Party.
+And Tucker's theory is that if they lose this election, the whole New Deal coalition may be gone forever from the Democrat Party.

-Now, this doesn't take the Republicans off the hook because we're not doing the right thing here to capitalize on all this, uh, which is so sad and disgusting and disappointing to me.
+Now, this doesn't take the Republicans off the hook because we're not doing the right thing here to capitalize on all this, which is so sad and disgusting and disappointing to me.

 But we will deal with it.